tidymass/tidymass-website/content/en/windows/input-data.md

 [Tutorial contents](/windows/) · Applies to: 0.1.63

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/windows-input-data-en.svg" caption="Match files to the sample sheet.
+Numbers show the reading order; this is a schematic." >}}

+Make a list of raw file basenames and compare it with sample_id.
+Resolve duplicates, missing files and unexpected files first.
+Set biological groups independently of class: QC and Blank describe sample roles, while Control and Treatment describe the comparison.

 ## Raw files

 The untargeted workflow and **Raw chromatograms** read **mzML / mzXML**.
 Convert proprietary vendor files with a suitable instrument-compatible converter first.
 Process positive and negative ion modes as separate projects.
 Keep each file's basename unique, including across subfolders; do not distinguish samples only by letter case.